YildirimMc/pycopter/README.rst

 Getting Started
 --------

-This program is used to approximate final performance characteristics of a rotor design.
-A computational tool designed for quick rotor design exploration and performance examining using fundamental aerodynamic theories such as Blade Element Theory and Momentum Theory applied for rotorcrafts is implemented.
+A computational tool designed for quick rotor design exploration and performance examining using fundamental aerodynamic theories such as Blade Element Theory and Momentum Theory applied for rotorcrafts.
 The program calculates essential aerodynamic metrics such as rotor lift, drag, power consumption and can estimate flight ranges.
-The outputs of the program are easy enough to be interpretable by anyone, as well as sophisticated enough for the experienced users.
+The outputs of the program are easy enough to be interpretable by anyone, as well as sophisticated enough for the experienced user.

-Program uses *XFOIL* (link here) to generate polar data for the given profile instead of keeping a polar database.
+Program uses XFOIL_ to generate polar data for the given profile instead of keeping a polar database.
 Users also can use their own polar data.

 The tool also includes a graphical user interface module.